GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 ```

 If you don't have any Kubernetes cluster, follow [this guide](https://cloud.google.com/kubernetes-engine/docs/quickstart)
-to create one with Google Kubernetes Engine, from Cloud Shell.
+to create one with [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

-### Configure permissions
+**Configure permissions**

-Before knative is installed, we need to grant `cluster-admin` permissions to the current user:
+Before Knative Build is installed, we need to grant `cluster-admin` permissions to the current user:

 ```bash
 kubectl create clusterrolebinding cluster-admin-binding \